cloudfoundry/docs-cloudfoundry-concepts/orgs/custom-domains.html.md

 ---
-title: About Domains, Subdomains and Routes
+title: About Domains, Subdomains, and Routes
 ---

 This page has information about how to specify the route (or URL) that Cloud Foundry uses to direct requests to an application.
 A route is made up of a _subdomain_ and a _domain_ that you can specify when you push an application.